Building trails for the people!

 The CMBA turns 30 years old TODAY!
 On this day in 1996, the Calgary Mountain Bike Alliance Fellowship was made official.
 What began as an attempt to keep bikes on trails in Calgary's Nose Hill, flourished into trail maintenance all over the Calgary, some trails off of...

-Founded in 1996 to represent the growing community of mountain-bikers, the CMBA has been part of Calgary’s mountain biking scene for nearly 30 years.
+Founded in 1996 to represent the growing community of mountain-bikers, CMBA has been part of Calgary’s mountain biking scene for over 30 years.
 Always volunteer-driven, the focus has gradually evolved and shifted based on the needs of the time, volunteers’ interests and the opportunities and relationships that have been developed.
 Initial efforts were successful in securing the right of mountain bikers to use the informal and formal trails in Bowmont Park and Nose Hill, when a ban had been threatened.
 In the late 90’s and early 00’s, the focus shifted to trail maintenance and efforts to get a bike skills park built somewhere in Calgary.Â

 Kananaskis – Public Lands

-In 2024 CMBA kicked off the construction of the ‘Jumped Up Loops’, which will create a compact stacked-loop trail system based on the Jumpingpound Loop.
-Also in Kananaskis, the CMBA built the 9km Ridgeback trail in 2009-10 and maintained it and the legacy Moosepackers trail since that time.Â
+In 2025, CMBA completed the construction of the ‘Jumped Up Loops’, which created a compact stacked-loop trail system based on the classic Jumpingpound Loop, which CMBA adopted.
+CMBA built the 9km Ridgeback trail in 2009-10 and has maintained it and the legacy Moosepackers trail since then.
+A Trail Manager agreement was signed with Alberta Forestry and Parks in 2025.

 Fish Creek Provinicial Park – Alberta PARKS

-Fish Creek PP is located within Calgary but as a Provincial Park it’s managed by Alberta Parks.
-Most single-track trail maintenance has been on hold for a few years pending publication and implementation of the Trails Master Plan.
-The CMBA was consulted and made many contributions to the plan.Â
+Fish Creek Park is located within Calgary but as a Provincial Park it’s managed by Alberta Parks.
+Most formal single-track trail maintenance has been on hold for several years pending publication and implementation of the Trails Master Plan.
+CMBA was consulted and made many contributions to the plan during the engagement process.Â

 The City of Calgary